achen9/ee590/hw2/prob5/README.md

 ###Test notes
 * All code has been tested on a Raspberry Pi 3 Model B running Raspbian.
 * gcc version 4.9.2 was used to compile the code.
+* Valgrind version 3.7.0 was used to check for memory leaks.